RaphaelCausse/advent-of-code/README.md

 1. Create a new directory with the correct year
 2. Copy all contents from the `template` directory into the new directory
-3. Edit the project name in `CMakeLists.txt`
-4. Edit the define `AOC_YEAR` in the header file `aoc.h`
+3. Edit the define `AOC_YEAR` in the header file `aoc.h`
-5. Rename the day directory and source file.
+4. Rename the day directory and source file.
-6. Edit the define `AOC_DAY` in the source file.
+5. Edit the define `AOC_DAY` in the source file.

-That's all — CMake will detect and build everything automatically.

 ---